 - convert a non-flexible package into a flexible package; or

-- package a new product or package a product that is not currently available in flexible packaging.
+- package a product that is not currently available in flexible packaging.

-Students are asked to submit a concept outline which will be evaluated and when approved, students may begin development of the package prototype/bench sample.
+Students are asked to submit a concept outline which will be evaluated and when approved, students may then send in their package prototype/bench sample.
 Students may work on the design in conjunction with their packaging schools.
 FPA members may be available as mentors to students advancing to the flexible packaging prototype/bench sample development round.

-Congratulations to the FPA 2017 Flexible Packaging Design Challenge Winners
+Congratulations to the FPA 2019 Student Flexible Packaging Design Challenge Winners!

 1st Place Honors

 University of Wisconsin — Stout